Mgkusumaputra/svelte-onboarding/README.md

 3. The first component will show the list of items of the store’s value
 4. The second component will show how much of items the `store` has
 5. Both two components have to be different from each other.
 In other words, there is no relation such as parent or child.
+6. If you have a variable that subscribes to the store, make sure to unsubscribe it when the component is destroyed.

 #### Promise